 Sofia has previously worked with herself in her artworks, so called self-staging method, in a way that accurately balances between private and personal.
 What made the strongest impression to me is her pursuit of simplicity and immediacy, and that she constantly avoids to be part of cryptic style exercises.

 And she considers the expressions of a person with dementia in a similar way.
-In one of her artworks she processed an old woman's mumbling monologue by recording it, writing it down and getting it read on tape.
+In one of her artworks she has processed an old woman's mumbling monologue by recording it, writing it down and getting it read on tape.
 This remodeling of a documentary material becomes a clear example of how the form is subordinated the content, and that a fairly neutral representation of what the demented woman actually says works best for the linguistic exploration.
-But even where Sofia works purely with image, as in her series of photographs from the elderly woman's home, with clothes and belongings that have been arranged at a stage of begining decay, she succeeds to create the same feeling of simplicity and immediacy.
+But even where Sofia works purely with images, as in her series of photographs from the old woman's home, with clothes and belongings that have been arranged at a stage of begining decay, she succeeds to create the same feeling of simplicity and immediacy.

 From the old clothes in the photographs, the feelings of subconscious from an increasingly chaotic memory stream out as amazing visions.
 The result is a kind of reverse fetishism, and she draws the line in front of pornography, a factor that one always have to deal with when biographical material are used.
 And biography seems to be her method.

 Sofia highlights Louise Bourgeois, an aged artist with anoristic mind that in old days neither lost her linguistic string nor sculptural formality.
 Bourgeois's self-biographical art works with stuffed old clothes is reflected in Sofia's photographs, but her own way of staging makes the pictures cut loose and gain own strength.
 The authentic environment becomes an asset here.
 The raw coolness of the cooled home comes out of the picture surface and hits you.